svakulenk0/IR_Ex1/README.md

 TF-IDF and BM25 scoring methods have to be implemented.

 The search engine must take as a parameter the topic file.
-You are provided with a set of 50 top- ics to search for.
+You are provided with a set of 50 topics to search for.
 They are all in the dataset and have a simple SGML structure.
 Each topic is delimited by <TOP> tags and you are free to use all or part of their content in your search.

 Implement topic processing and the actual scoring/ranking as two separate tasks.